tmorovati/Raspberry-Pi-Network-Camera/README.md

 Image Storage:

 Images captured by the camera will be stored on your Raspberry Pi's FTP server.
 You can access these images via FTP from your local network.

+## Troubleshooting
+If you encounter issues, check your Raspberry Pi's network connection, ensure the FTP server is running, and review your Python programs for any errors.
+Make sure your firewall settings allow FTP traffic to your Raspberry Pi.

+## Acknowledgments
+This project was developed using Raspbian, Python, and open-source software.
+Special thanks to the Raspberry Pi community and the PiCamera library for making this project possible, and ToobaTech Company that provided me this opportunity to develop this device.

+## License
+This project is open-source and released under the MIT License.

+## Contact
+For questions or feedback, please contact Tahoura Morovati at t.morovati.99@gmail.com